 Each workpoint has adapted IT equipment.
 The employee secures the use of a workpoint according to activities, needs and schedules through an easy-to-use booking system.

-”NOT OFFICE 2.0”
+GCworkplace : ”NOT OFFICE 2.0”

 Lessons were learned from previous workplace initiatives.
 Your new workplace is much more than office renovations: its an actual Government of Canada investment in you – after public engagement and a good look at workplace trends and innovations worldwide.
 This is not tinkering with ‘Office 2’.
 This is not ‘Office 3.0’.
 This is investment to support employees’ changing activities, needs (emotional, physical, social), and facilitate interaction and collaboration.